CIPHERCUE

 When a new pre-disclosure observation is recorded:

 1. A DisclosureAttempt record is created.
-The observation is tagged disclosed_at = null.

 2. CipherCue attempts to contact the target (see "Channels" below).